MFlowCode/MFC/docs/documentation/case.md

 |    5 | Transducer |
 |    6 | Cyl_coord along axial-dir |

 The monopole support types available in MFC are listed in table [Monopole supports](#monopole-supports).
-This includes types exclusive to one-, two-, and three-dimensional problems with special souce geometry like transducers as well as coordinate systems such as cylindrical coordinates.
-The monopole support number (`#`) corresponds to the input value in `input.py` labeled  `Mono(i)%support` where
+This includes types exclusive to one-, two-, and three-dimensional problems with special sauce geometry like transducers as well as coordinate systems such as cylindrical coordinates.
-$i$ is the monopole source index.
+The monopole support number (`#`) corresponds to the input value in `input.py` labeled `Mono(i)%support` where $i$ is the monopole source index.

 ### Conservative Variables Ordering